Swedish Railways to Take 25 Years for Full Maintenance, Says Transport Administration

 In total, the Swedish Transport Administration's national plan proposal for 2026–2037 concerns 1,171 billion kronor.

-Besides more money for infrastructure, the government is firmly determined that we need to get more infrastructure for the money, says Andreas Carlson at a press conference.
+In addition to more money for infrastructure, the government is firmly determined that we need to get more infrastructure for the money, says Andreas Carlson at a press conference.

 Specific projects

-Measures that are being discontinued
+Measures are being dropped

-Several objects that we now propose need to be reconsidered or removed, where the conditions have changed over time, says the Swedish Transport Administration's director-general Roberto Maiorana.
+Several objects that we now propose need to be reconsidered or removed, where the conditions have changed over time, says the Swedish Transport Administration's Director-General Roberto Maiorana.

 Takes time